expectto/be/be_math/README.md

 ```go
 func Even() types.BeMatcher
 ```
-Even succeeds if actual is an even numeric value.
+Even succeeds if actual is an even numeric value. todo: test if failure message is OK

 #### func  GreaterThan